bsiever/microbit-pxt-timeanddate/README.md

 2. [Time advancing / rewinding](#2-time-advancing-rewinding)
 3. [Digits count up / count down](#3-digits-count-up-count-down)

-Using a reasonable "startup value" as described in [Synchronize at startup](#synchronize-at-startup) will make the last two approaches easier.
+Using a reasonable "startup value", as described in [Synchronize at startup](#synchronize-at-startup), will make the last two approaches easier.

 ### 1. Synchronize at startup